evaera/moonwave/website/docs/TagList.md

 Doc comments in Moonwave are denoted in one of two ways: A multi-line comment with a single equals sign between the square brackets, or a set of single-line triple-dash comments.
 Either one is acceptable, and these docs will interchangeably use both styles.

 :::tip
 Any line that doesn't begin with `@` or `.` within your doc comment is part of the description.
-You can use [Markdown](https://docusaurus.io/docs/markdown-features) in these description, including [code blocks](https://docusaurus.io/docs/markdown-features/code-blocks) and [admonitions](https://docusaurus.io/docs/markdown-features/admonitions) (this text is in an admonition right now!).
+You can use [Markdown](https://docusaurus.io/docs/markdown-features) in the description, including [code blocks](https://docusaurus.io/docs/markdown-features/code-blocks) and [admonitions](https://docusaurus.io/docs/markdown-features/admonitions) (this text is in an admonition right now!).
 :::

 Doc Comments are always one of four types: class, function, property, or type.
 Each of these has its own respective tag that turns the doc comment they appear in to that type of doc comment.
 You should only have one of these per doc comment.